hoofcushion/rainbowcursor.nvim/readme.md

   timer       ={
    autostart=true,
-   -- Whether or not to automatically start timer after setup. interval=18000,
+   -- Whether or not to automatically start timer after setup. loopover=180,
-   -- How long (in milliseconds) that the timer will need to loop over the color table.
+   -- How many time that the timer triggered will loop over the color table. interval=100,
+   -- The interval of timer to be triggered (in milliseconds).
   },
-  color_amount=360,
+  channels={
+   format="hsl",
+   -- Color format, could be "hsl" "rgb" or a function that takes variable parameters and return 3 number: r,g,b.
+   -- format=function(a,b,c...x,y,z) return r,g,b end
-  -- How many colors are in the color table.
+   -- The inputs are defined by the following array:
-  -- If *timer.interval is 18000 and *color_amount is 360, then the color will change in every 50 ms (18000/360)
-  -- The speed can't not lower than 1ms, because of the Neovim's limit.
-  -- Set less *color_amount make color change seems faster and more will make it smoother. hue_start   =0,
+   {{0,360,1}},
-  -- The hue of hsl that RainbowCursor start with.
+   -- The 1st input of color format function, default is the hue of hsl
-  -- 0 means red, and 360 means red too.
-  saturation  =100,
-  -- The saturation of hsl, lower than 100 will dim the color. lightness   =50,
+   {{100,100,0}},
+   -- The 2nd input of color format function, default is the saturation of hsl
+   {{50,50,0}},
-  -- The lightness of hsl, high or lower than 50 will make color lighter or darker. others      ={
+   -- The 3rd input of color format function, default is the lightness of hsl }, others      ={
    create_cmd=true,
    -- Create command "RainbowCursor" after setup.